 The office organizes the Bridge Preorientation program, advises the nine Unity organizations and actively serves as a leader, advocate and resource for Smith's commitment to create and foster an inclusive campus community.

-The program coordinator for the dean of students and for the offices in student affairs coordinates the administrative functions for key student programs such as the College Judicial Board and Phoebe Lewis Leadership Program.
-She also manages the central office function including supervising administrative assistant staff, overseeing student affairs publications as well as Web sites, managing assigned budgets and maintaining confidentiality regarding student and institutional records.
+The program coordinator for the dean of students and for the offices in student affairs coordinates the administrative functions for key student programs such as the College Conduct Board and Phoebe Lewis Leadership Program.
+She assists running the Orientation program and serves as transfer student support, in addition to managing the central office function.
+This includes supervising administrative assistant staff, overseeing student affairs publications as well as web sites, managing assigned budgets and maintaining confidentiality regarding student and institutional records.